 Kellogg Co., Heinz, the Campbell Soup Company, Mondelez International, Alcoa Inc., The Boston Scientific Corp., Jarden Corporation, Quiksilver, Inc., and a host of other large multinationals from a broad spectrum of industries have all gone on record as having adopted a 40-year-old methodology—zero-based budgeting (ZBB).
 And many of them are pushing ZBB even further, using a more flexible approach that builds a culture of accountability, which I’ll call ZBB 2.0.

 In this piece—the first of three blogs on the subject—I’ll explain why ZBB is once again a hot topic and what benefits you can expect from implementing the methodology.
-The next two blogs will discuss how ZBB is being implemented today and how it’s different from what you may have been taught in grad school, and best practice tips to help get you started will round up the series.
+The next two blogs will discuss how ZBB is being implemented today and how it’s different from what you may have been taught in grad school, and best practice tips to help get you started with zero-based budgeting.

 Why is ZBB back on the finance to-do list?